 The Surprising Truth

-What do you think the top leaders of a healthy, complex, multi-industry, multinational organization said when given the opportunity to share their thoughts on what makes a leader worthy of trust?
+What do you think the top leaders of a healthy, complex, multinational organization said when given the opportunity to share their thoughts on what makes a leader worthy of trust?
 Was it having a clearly articulated and consistently executed strategy that the employees could count on?
 Was it the ability to navigate the interplay between the various cultures in which they operate?
 Was it simply being honest and having integrity?
 No. No. And no. Their first answer about what makes a leader trustworthy was “a leader who listens.”

 Though it seems surprising at first glance, when you pause to think it through, it makes sense that listening well would be near the top of the list of things that earn the trust of followers.
 The psychological and relational impacts of listening well are significant.